Security Failure? Our Legal Take: 3 Injured in Campus Crossing Apartment Shooting, Statesboro

 Continue reading →

-Did negligent security contribute to the tragic loss of this Milledgeville man?
-Read Our Legal Take to find out if the victim’s family may have a legal avenue for justice and a claim for compensation.
+Did negligent security contribute to the tragic death of this young man?
+We represent, and have recovered millions of dollars for, individuals who have suffered an injury or tragic loss as a consequence of negligent security.
+Read Our Legal Take to find out if the victim’s family may have a legal avenue for justice and claim for substantial compensation.

 Local News